Ayanfemi04/LITA-CAPSTONE-PROJECT..-CUSTOMER-DATA/README.md

 ---
 ![image](https://github.com/user-attachments/assets/931e886b-aa15-48a8-820e-baa2482595e2)

  From the Analysis, it was observed that the Customers with the highest subscription are from the Western part with a total of  1,635,000 customers.
-While the  customers who subscribed from the South  are 1,620,000 in nuber.  the Eastern and Northern part hav e a total of 1,627,500 and 1,612,500 respectively.
+While the customers who subscribed from the South  are 1,620,000 in number.  the Eastern and Northern part have a total of 1,627,500 and 1,612,500 respectively.
 ---
 ![image](https://github.com/user-attachments/assets/7c02829b-41d2-4e09-babc-83a858ed4df8)

-from the analysis, we were able to summarize the total revenue generated based on the subscription type. the Basic type of subscription has a Total Revenue of #29,843,597 , hence, the with the largest number of subscriber. followed by Premium with a total of  #15,051,884 and Standard with a total of #15, 021,236
+From the analysis, we were able to summarize the total revenue generated based on the subscription type. the Basic type of subscription has a Total Revenue of #29,843,597 , hence, the with the largest number of subscriber. followed by Premium with a total of  #15,051,884 and Standard with a total of #15, 021,236